AbiramiSukumaran/cfbq-remote-function/README.md

   endpoint = '<<YOUR_DEPLOYED_CF_URL>>'
 );

-  b.
+**5. STEP 5**
+   Predict

+  a.
 Now that the model is created. you can use test your remote function.
 Run the following SQL:

   SELECT name, genre, runtime, `<<YOUR_PROJECT>>.movies_pc`.predict_score(concat(genre,';', runtime)) as predicted_score from `<<YOUR_PROJECT>>.movies_pc.movies_score_predict`;

-c.
+  b.
 You should see the result like this:
 **name               genre   runtime   predicted_score** Charlie's Angels     Action   98       7

-REMEMBER:
+**REMEMBER:**

 1. This is a batch prediction method
 2. Your Cloud Function response (return response) should be in the format of JSON with string array set to the response variable "replies".